PRIVATE PILOT LICENCE (PPL)

 Air Regulations

-DGCA rules, aviation regulations, licensing requirements, and operational procedures for compliant flying.
+Covers aviation rules, DGCA and ICAO regulations, licensing requirements, and operational procedures that pilots must follow.

-Basics of aircraft systems, engines, aerodynamics, instruments, and how an aircraft operates.
+Provides basic knowledge of aircraft systems, engines, aerodynamics, flight instruments, and how an aircraft operates.

 PPL – FAQs